 On October 18, 2000, we issued an aggregate of 4,401,500 shares of our common stock to the former stockholders of ChinaRen in connection with our acquisition of that company.
-Commencing on October 18, 2001, these shares will be tradable subject to the notice, volume and manner of sale restrictions of Rule 144.
+All of these shares are currently freely tradable without restriction or tradable subject to the notice, volume and manner of sale restrictions of Rule 144.